Stu Ungar: "The Comeback Kid"

 In 1997, Ungar was deeply in debt and clearly showed physical damage from his years of addiction.
 However, he would receive the $10,000 buy-in to the WSOP Main Event from fellow poker pro and friend Billy Baxter moments before the tournament started and was the last person added to the roster, mere seconds before the signup closed.

 Ungar was exhausted on the tournament's first day as he had been up for over 24 hours straight trying to raise or borrow enough money to play in the event.
 At one point midway through the first day of play, Ungar began to fall asleep at his table and told Mike Sexton (who was also playing) he didn't think he could make it.
 After encouragement from Sexton and a tongue lashing from Baxter, Ungar settled in and made it through the day.

 During the tournament, Ungar kept a picture of his daughter Stefanie in his wallet, and he regularly called her with updates on his progress.
 Following an up-and-down first day, Ungar showed up for each subsequent day well rested and mentally sharp.
 He would go on to amass a large chip lead and carry the lead into the final table.
 Ungar was so highly regarded at this point that local bookies made him the favorite to win the tournament over the entire field, an extreme rarity.

 Ungar went on to win the Main Event, joining Johnny Moss as the only three-time winners.
 After his victory, which was taped for broadcast by ESPN, Ungar was interviewed by Gabe Kaplan, and he showed the picture of his daughter to the camera and dedicated his win to her.
-He and Baxter split the $1,000,000 first prize evenly.
-Ungar was dubbed "The Comeback Kid" by the Las Vegas media because of the span (sixteen years) between his main event wins as well as his past drug abuse.
+He and Baxter split the $1 million first prize.
+Ungar was dubbed "The Comeback Kid" by the Las Vegas media because of the 16-year span between his main event wins as well as his past drug abuse.

-During the 1997 WSOP, Ungar wore a pair of round, cobalt blue–tinted sunglasses to, according to co-biographer Peter Alson, "hide the fact that his nostrils had collapsed from cocaine abuse."
+During the 1997 WSOP, Ungar wore a pair of round, cobalt blue-tinted sunglasses to, according to co-biographer Peter Alson, "hide the fact that his nostrils had collapsed from cocaine abuse."